ORNL/AADL/README.md

 # Anderson Accelerated Deep Learning (AADL)

-AADL is a Python package that implements the Anderson acceleration to speed-up the training of deep learning (DL) models implemented using the PyTorch library.
+AADL is a Python package that implements the Anderson acceleration to speed-up the training of deep learning (DL) models using the PyTorch library.\
+AA is an extrapolation technique that can accelerate fixed-point iterations such those arising from the iterative trainingof DL models.
+However, large volume of data are typically processed in sequential random batches which introduces stochastic oscillations in the fixed-point iteration that hinders AA acceleration.
+AADL implements a moving average that reduces the oscillations and results in a smoother sequence of gradient descent updates which enables the use of AA.
+AADL uses a criterion to automatically decide if the moving average is needed by monitoring if the relative standard deviation be-tween consecutive stochastic gradient updates exceeds a tolerance defined by the user.

 ## Requirements
 Python 3.5 or greater\